irinayiwei/YouTube-Subscriber-Prediction/README.md

    - *Standardize* certain variables if needed, check for variable skewness and distributions
    - *Visualize* variable distributions and collinear relationships with response variable (subscriber count)
 - Model Building:
-   - *Build* different models on the dataset using 10-fold cross-validation, ideally one or two models from each family (linear, trees, svm, boosting, etc);
+   - *Build* different models on the dataset using 10-fold cross-validation, ideally one or two models from each family (linear, trees, svm, boosting, etc); *tune* the parameter sets for each model
-   - *Tune*
-   - *Compare* the performance metrics among different models, and
+   - *Calculate* the performance metrics for each model (prediction RMSE, variable importance, etc) and *compare* the performance metrics among different models
-   - *Finalize*
+   - *Finalize* the prediction model based on comparison, arrive at the best parameter set for the final model
-   - *Visualize* variable importance based on final model
+   - *Visualize* variable importance based on the final model
 - Web App:
 - Launching and Testing: